ToolkenGPT: Augmenting Frozen Language Models with Massive Tools via Tool Embeddings: ToolkenGPT for Mastering Massive Tools

 There are two primary ways to get the paired data.
 First, some datasets provide ground truth tool calls along with natural language sequences, e.g. the facts in KB supporting the answer to a question (Secion~\ref{kb}), or the calculation trace for solving a math problem (Section~\ref{math}).
-To use these data for supervised learning, we preprocess them to get the paired data required for training as described in the previous paragraph.
+To use the data for supervised learning, we preprocess them to get the paired data required for training as described in the above paragraph.
 Second, we explore synthesizing tool demonstrations with LLMs, sharing a similar idea to self-instruct \cite{wang2022self}.
 An intuitive interpretation of this process is to distill the knowledge inside LLM to the new toolken embeddings.
-Specifically, we can use in-context learning to teach LLMs to generate text that utilizes a given tool and quote the tool call with some syntax, resulting in examples like \textit{"The capital of U.S. is <capital> ("U.S.")="Washington D.C."}.
-We can then easily locate the tool calls in this format and process the data into the paired data for training.
+Specifically, we can prompt LLMs with the tool document and a few demonstrations with a special syntax indicating tool calling, e.g., \textit{The capital of U.S. is <capital> ("U.S.")="Washington D.C."} Conditioned on that, the LLMs can generate some new use cases that utilizes the given tool and quote the tool call with the same syntax.
+We can then easily locate the tool calls and process the data into the paired data for training.